lutebarnett/finalproject/README.md

 ### **How?**

 We will make an program that randomizes where the bombs are going to be and the player will have to pick a certain spot to either mark a bomb or clear a tile without the bomb.
 There will be some random text that tells a story but that is it.
 There will also be numbers that clue as a clue for the player to know which tile is a bomb.
 There is also just a random rpg style fight in the end.
 We will create a GUI that represents the screen with buttons that represent each tile.
+There will be two menus.
+The first is the main menu where you can start a new game, start the current game, or just quit.
+The second menu is where the various parts of the game can be played.
+For example, the minesweeper game activates with one button and the RPG games activate with another button.

 ---